Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "Be careful," Regaari warned.
 "Humans are not gaoians.
 Their psychology isn’t the same."

 "It’s close enough.
 But just to be safe I’ll keep ‘em close, at least for the first bit.
 See how he does for his first real mission.
 If we’re lucky we can get things secured before the ‘drones figger shit out and get clever.
-They blow up the elevators there…"
+They blow up the elevators there..."

 "Then the Naxas herds will starve, we’ll be short possibly millions of tons of meat, and an already strained logistics problem will break irrevocably.
 We’d have famine for the first time in centuries."